Van Ruyten 58FF 12V-230V 100W Inverter.

 With the single 20W fluorescent lamp, this already contains a phase correction capacitor, so has high power factor, and thus appears largely resistive as a load.
 It draws 32W with a PF of .8 at 235V.
 Input power with the inverter at 12.6V is 57W.
 Efficiency is then 56%.
 Despite this, it would be much better to run this lamp than the 60W bulb because of the fluorescent tube being a more efficient light source.

-We can see the effect of the value of the buffer condenser favouring the low power factor inductive load.
+We can see the effect of the value of the timing condenser favouring the low power factor inductive load.

 Home